Counterfactual Visual Explanations: Introduction

 To explore the effectiveness of our explanations in teaching humans the fine-grained differences between birds, we designed a human study where we train and test humans for this task of bird classification.
 Through our human studies, we found that users trained to discern between bird species fare better when given access to counterfactual explanations in addition to training examples.

-In summary, we make the following contributions: \begin{compactenum} \item We propose an approach to generate counterfactual visual explanations, \ie what region in the image made the model predict class $c$ instead of class $c'$? \item We show that our counterfactual explanations from deep models can help in teaching humans via human studies. \end{compactenum}
+In summary, we make the following contributions: we \begin{compactenum} \item propose an approach to generate counterfactual visual explanations, \ie what region in the image made the model predict class $c$ instead of class $c'$? \item show that our counterfactual explanations from deep models can help in teaching humans via human studies. \end{compactenum}